civicmapper/civicmapper.github.io/_drafts/posts/2016-08-21-a-labs-post.md

 How did this all come to pass?
 And how does local government tackle such a seemingly massive and complex infrastructure issue?

-In this post, we'll look at what organizations have been involved from the federal level on down, what is being asked of local municipalities, and how the local fix starts with a map.
+In this post we'll look at what organizations have been involved from the federal level on down, what is being asked of local municipalities, and how the local fix starts with a map.

 ## Directives from the EPA on down
 ---